PadmanabhanMalarkodi/YouTubeDataAnalysis/README.md

 * import streamlit as st
 * from streamlit_option_menu import option_menu

-### 4. E T L Process
+### 4. ETL Process

-#### a) Extract data
+#### a) Extracting the data

 * Extract the particular youtube channel data by using the youtube channel id, with the help of the youtube API developer console.

-#### b) Process and Transform the data
+#### b) Transforming the data

-* After the extraction process, takes the required details from the extraction data and transform it into JSON format.
+* After the extraction process, take the required data from the extraction and transform it into JSON format.

-#### c) Load  data
+#### c) Loading the data

-* After the transformation process, the JSON format data is stored in the MongoDB database, also It has the option to migrate the data to MySQL database from the MongoDB database.
+* After the transformation process, the JSON format data is stored in the MongoDB database, also it has the option to migrate the data to MySQL database from the MongoDB database.

-### 5. E D A Process and Framework
+### 5. EDA Process and Framework

+* EDA, or Exploratory Data Analysis, is a crucial step in the data analysis process that involves summarizing, visualizing, and understanding the main characteristics of a dataset.

 #### a) Access MySQL DB